bmeurer/benediktmeurer.de/_posts/2016-12-20-v8-behind-the-scenes-december-edition.markdown

 of the input, which is passed and returned in machine register `xmm1` (WebAssembly has its own native calling convention that is slightly different from the usual [platform calling conventions](https://software.intel.com/sites/default/files/article/402129/mpx-linux64-abi.pdf)).
-Contrast this with the code generated via the JavaScript pipeline:
+Contrast this with the code generated via the TurboFan JavaScript compiler pipeline:

 {% highlight nasm %}
                   -- B0 start (construct frame) --